RebeccaOyinloye/Nigeria_Rental_Experience_User_Segmentation/README.md

 - House Owners/Landlord :Property owners renting out their properties

 Geographic Segmentation
-- Region Distribution : Analysis of user residency by state under region
+- Distribution of regions by state : Analysis of user residency by state and region
+- satisfaction rating: Variation in scam rate

 Behavioral Segementation
-- Recent Renters: Users who have rented in Nigeria in the last three years
+- Rental status : Recent Renters and Non renters.
+Users who have rented in Nigeria in the last three years and users who haven't
-- Non - Renters : Users who have not rented in nigeria in the last three years
+- preference : willingness to adopt a verified rental platform, bypassing agents/landlord and leasing choices

+Psychographic Segmentation
+- Priorities: Budget Constraints
+- Pain Points: Challenges user face in rental process,
+- preference: Users openness to using a platform to facilitate rent
--
+- perception of agent fee

+  Demographic segmentation: Not included as the dataset did not capture demographic variables such as age, gender or income.